csgillespie/efficientR/main.md

 ## Top 5 tips for efficient performance

-  1. Before you start to optimise you code, ensure you know where the bottleneck lies; use a code profiler.
+  1. Before you start to optimise your code, ensure you know where the bottleneck lies; use a code profiler.
   1. If the data in your data frame is all of the same type, consider converting it to a matrix for a speed boost.